At the wheel: Nik Berg

 22 October 2021: So far so good

-Nik Berg is European Editor for Hagerty US.
+Editor’s note: Nik Berg is European Editor for Hagerty US.
 The British journalist has driven humble cars for Auto Express, supercars for Top Gear and everything in between.
 His greatest claim to fame is piloting the first hybrid-powered rally to be entered in an FIA rally.
-He now divides his time between a Caterham 7 and Lotus Esprit; neither is a hybrid.
+He now owns this Lotus Esprit; scroll down to read the updates.